-Higher education can help you make hundreds of thousands more throughout your career, but earning a degree can be expensive.
-Few people can afford to pay for school out of their savings, so you’ll likely have to borrow at least some money to pay for college.
+Higher education can help you make hundreds of thousands more throughout your career, but college costs can add up.
+Few people can afford to pay for school full-time out of their savings, so you’ll likely have to turn to your school’s financial aid office and then student loan options.
 In fact, The Institute for College Access & Success found that 65% of college seniors who graduated from public and private nonprofit colleges in 2018 had student loan debt.

 If you need to apply for financial aid, here’s how to take out federal and private student loans.

 Federal Student Loans

 Federal student loans are a popular option for many borrowers.
 The government issues the loans, and the US Department of Education is your lender.

 Federal loans are a good option for the following reasons:

 - No minimum income requirement: With federal student loan programs, there isn’t a minimum income requirement.
 Students can qualify for loans even if they don’t have jobs or other sources of income.

 - Available to borrowers with a limited credit history: For most federal loans, you won’t undergo a credit check, and you don’t need a co-signer.
 You can qualify for a loan even if you have a low credit score or have no established credit history.
 The one exception is PLUS Loans, which do require a credit check.